Lectio (Reading)

 Take time to simply remain in the presence of God.Resolutio (Resolving)

 Make a resolution that will improve your life, your relationships, or your faith.
-Make it small and attainable, and do it.Oh lord, help me today to choose you over this world, am.
+Make it small and attainable, and do it.Oh lord, help me today to choose you and eternal perfection with you in Heaven forever.